Param-Harrison/ebook-writer/books/know-the-why.md

 With indexes, queries are fast.
 Your database scales with your data.

 Indexes are performance.
 Use them wisely.

+### Why do you need to understand database query plans?

+You wrote a query.
+It worked.
+But you wondered: how does the database execute it?
+Is it using indexes?
+Is it scanning the whole table?

+That's when you realized: you need to understand query plans.

+**Query plans** show how the database executes queries.
+You see which indexes are used.
+You see which operations are performed.
+You see the cost.

+Think of it like a GPS route.

+Without query plans, you don't know the route.
+You just know you arrived.

+With query plans, you see the route.
+You know if it's efficient.

+In your backend, query plans include:

+- **EXPLAIN** — see query execution plan
+- **Index usage** — which indexes are used
+- **Table scans** — full table scans vs index scans
+- **Join algorithms** — how joins are performed
+- **Cost estimates** — estimated execution cost

+Query plan elements:
+- **Seq Scan** — sequential scan (slow)
+- **Index Scan** — index scan (fast)
+- **Index Only Scan** — index only (fastest)
+- **Nested Loop** — nested loop join
+- **Hash Join** — hash join
+- **Sort** — sorting operation

+Using query plans:
+- **EXPLAIN** — see plan
+- **EXPLAIN ANALYZE** — see plan and actual execution
+- **EXPLAIN VERBOSE** — detailed plan
+- **EXPLAIN BUFFERS** — see buffer usage

+Optimization steps:
+1. **Run EXPLAIN** — see the plan
+2. **Identify bottlenecks** — find slow operations
+3. **Add indexes** — if missing indexes
+4. **Rewrite query** — if query is inefficient
+5. **Verify** — run EXPLAIN again

+Without query plans, you optimize blindly.
+You don't know what's slow.

+With query plans, you optimize precisely.
+You know exactly what's slow.

+Query plans are essential for optimization.
+Use them to improve queries.

+### Why do you need database materialized views?

+You had views.
+They simplified queries.
+Everything worked.

+But then complex views were slow.
+They computed on demand.
+They joined many tables.
+They took seconds.

+That's when you realized: you need materialized views.

+**Materialized views** are pre-computed views.
+They store results.
+They're fast.
+They need refreshing.

+Think of it like a cache for views.

+Without materialized views, views compute on demand.
+Slow for complex queries.

+With materialized views, views are pre-computed.
+Fast.
+Instant results.

+In your backend, materialized views include:

+- **Pre-computed** — results stored in table
+- **Fast queries** — instant results
+- **Refresh required** — need to refresh when data changes
+- **Storage cost** — takes up storage space

+Materialized view benefits:
+- **Performance** — instant results
+- **Complex queries** — pre-compute complex joins/aggregations
+- **Reporting** — fast reports
+- **Analytics** — fast analytics queries

+Materialized view trade-offs:
+- **Storage** — takes up space
+- **Refresh** — need to refresh when data changes
+- **Staleness** — data might be slightly stale
+- **Complexity** — more complex than regular views

+Refresh strategies:
+- **Manual refresh** — refresh on demand
+- **Scheduled refresh** — refresh on schedule
+- **Incremental refresh** — refresh only changes
+- **Real-time refresh** — refresh on data changes

+Without materialized views, complex queries are slow.
+Users wait.

+With materialized views, complex queries are fast.
+Users get instant results.

+Materialized views are essential for complex queries.
+Use them for performance.

+### Why do you need database full-text search?

+You had search.
+Users could search.
+Everything worked.

+But then search was slow.
+It couldn't handle typos.
+It couldn't rank results.
+It couldn't search across fields.

+That's when you realized: you need full-text search.

+**Full-text search** searches text content.
+It indexes words.
+It ranks results.
+It handles typos.

+Think of it like a search engine.

+Without full-text search, you search exact matches.
+Slow.
+Limited.

+With full-text search, you search intelligently.
+Fast.
+Flexible.

+In your backend, full-text search includes:

+- **Text indexing** — index text content
+- **Word matching** — match words, not exact strings
+- **Ranking** — rank results by relevance
+- **Fuzzy matching** — handle typos
+- **Stemming** — match word variations

+Full-text search features:
+- **Relevance ranking** — rank by relevance
+- **Fuzzy search** — handle typos
+- **Phrase search** — search exact phrases
+- **Boolean operators** — AND, OR, NOT
+- **Field search** — search specific fields

+Full-text search tools:
+- **PostgreSQL** — built-in full-text search
+- **Elasticsearch** — dedicated search engine
+- **Algolia** — hosted search
+- **Meilisearch** — fast search engine

+Without full-text search, search is basic.
+Users can't find things easily.

+With full-text search, search is intelligent.
+Users find things easily.

+Full-text search is essential for search features.
+Use it for better UX.

 ### Why do you need database query optimization?